PagerDuty/developer-docs/docs/app-integration-development/09-OAuth-2-Auth-Code-Grant.md

 ## Getting a new Access Token with a Refresh Token

-All of our current access tokens have an expiration date defined -- prior to October 30th 2022, access tokens lasted for a year, but after October 30th 2022, access tokens for new OAuth clients will only last for one hour.
-In April 2023, all new access tokens for all OAuth clients will start using the new expiry settings.
-So, it would be to your benefit to implement OAuth refresh.
+As mentioned, all of our current access tokens have an expiration date defined, so, it would be to your benefit to implement OAuth refresh to prevent your users from logging in unnecessarily.

 Exchanging the refresh token for the access token is similar to using an authorization code: send a POST request to the token endpoint, but using the `refresh_token` grant type instead.